Prostate massage: Equipment

-A prostate massager is a device for massaging the prostate gland.
-The shape of a prostate massager is similar to a finger, since prostate massages are traditionally given digitally (for example, via fingering).
+A prostate massager, or prostate stimulator, is a device for massaging the prostate gland.
+The shape of a prostate massager is similar to a finger since prostate massages are traditionally given digitally (for example, via fingering).
 They usually have a slightly curved head to effectively massage the prostate.
 Lubricant is usually necessary before inserting anything into the anus and helps to avoid injury to the rectal mucosa (lining).
 Caution should be exercised when a prostate massager is used because of the sensitivity of the prostate.
 Correct use involves a medium to light repetitive massage, or circular motion—the device being used to administer the massage should not be used too vigorously or without care, since this may lead to injury.

 Prostate massage equipment ranges from dildos to butt plugs.
 When used in sexual practice, prostate massagers are commonly referred to as "prostate toys", "prostate sex toys", and "anal toys".
 These prostate massagers are inserted into the rectum through the anus and are intended to stimulate the prostate by simple massaging or vibrating.
 They are used during foreplay by many couples.

-Prostate dildos are similar to vaginal dildos, but they tend to be more curved, slimmer and with a softer texture.
-Some of the new prostate dildos on the market are driven by batteries and offer vibration at the tip; the speed or intensity of which may be changed depending on the subject's personal preference.
+Prostate dildos are similar to vaginal dildos, but they tend to be more curved, slimmer, and with a softer texture.
+Some of the new prostate dildos on the market are driven by batteries and offer vibration at the tip, the speed or intensity of which may be changed depending on the subject's personal preference.
+Certain devices incorporate app-based remote control, allowing vibration settings to be adjusted through a smartphone, including models manufactured by Lovense.
 Unlike vaginal dildos, the anal prostate massager has a flared end to prevent it from being fully inserted and 'lost' inside the rectum.

-Some males prefer butt plugs, which are easy to use, can be inserted freely and left in place while the male's hands are free for other sexual activities such as masturbation.
-Anal plugs also come in various shapes, sizes and designs and are not commonly intended to stimulate the prostate.
-Newer, more angled models (second generation) of prostate massagers have been developed to provide a more direct and thorough massage of the prostate gland.
+Some males prefer butt plugs, which are easy to use, and can be inserted freely and left in place while the male's hands are free for other sexual activities such as masturbation.
+Anal plugs also come in various shapes, sizes, and designs and are not commonly intended to stimulate the prostate.
+Newer, more angled models (second generation) of prostate massagers have been developed to provide a more direct and thorough prostate gland massage.
 These new devices feature a more curved shape and are slightly longer than the originals.
 They commonly have a narrow neck and a flared end to avoid losing them in the rectum.
-While many massagers rely upon the body's own natural muscular contractions of the anal sphincter and anal wall to stimulate the prostate, some of the newer models come with vibrators built into them to increase sexual pleasure.
+While many massagers rely upon the body's natural muscular contractions of the anal sphincter and anal wall to stimulate the prostate, some of the newer models come with vibrators built into them to increase sexual pleasure.